RN vs LPN Career Outlook: Job Growth, Nursing Shortage, and Advancement Paths (2026)

 The Nursing Shortage: What It Means for Your Career

 The United States faces a significant and growing nursing shortage driven by multiple converging factors.
-This shortage benefits both RNs and LPNs through increased demand, higher salaries, and more negotiating power.
+This shortage benefits both RNs and LPNs through increased demand, higher salaries, sign-on bonuses, and more negotiating power.

 Aging Population

 The 65-and-older population is projected to reach 82 million by 2050 (up from 58 million in 2022).
 Older adults use healthcare services at 3 to 4 times the rate of younger populations.
-This demographic shift alone would require tens of thousands of additional nurses even without any supply-side issues.
+This demographic shift alone requires tens of thousands of additional nurses.

 Retiring Workforce